 Following wholehearted repentance and an open confession of belief in Christ (Rom.
 10:9-10), the miracle of new birth takes place and the Holy Spirit comes to dwell in us, in our heart (Rom.
 8:10-11; Gal.
 4:6).
 When we receive the Holy Spirit we are immediately identified as children of God and given full rights as heirs to the Kingdom (Rom.
 8:16-17).
 This is a supernatural shift from spiritual darkness to light, from spiritual death to eternal life.
 By the grace of God and the power of His Spirit, we are now living in Christ.
 The old life is gone and a new life has begun (2 Cor.
 5:17)!

 John the Baptist hesitated to baptize Jesus, thinking himself unworthy of the task.
 But He said to him, "It should be done, for we must carry out all that God requires" (Matthew 3:15).
-The Savior also said, "Go into all the world and preach the Good News to everyone.
-Anyone who believes and is baptized will be saved..."
-(Mark 16:15-16a).
 If the perfect Son of God - needing no justification - submitted to water baptism in obedience to the Father, then His disciples should do the same.

 For clarification, when we're born again, the Spirit comes to live in us (Rom.
-8) - we're also baptized into the Body of Christ, and water baptism is the outward sign that this divine transaction has taken place.
-When Jesus baptizes us in the Holy Spirit, the Spirit comes upon us in power (Acts 1:8, 10:34-48) - the initial outward sign is audibly speaking in other tongues.
-Although this anointing enables us to walk in greater dimensions of the Spirit's boldness, intercession, and discernment, I encourage you to only seek God.
-Never seek signs or gifts.
+8).
+Water baptism is the outward sign that this divine transaction has taken place.
+When Jesus baptizes us in the Holy Spirit, the Spirit comes upon us in power (Acts 1:8, 10:34-48).
+The initial outward sign is audibly speaking in other tongues.

-It is impossible to mature, gain knowledge, and be effective in the Body of Christ without regularly submitting to these disciplines.
+It is impossible to mature, gain knowledge, and be effective in the Body of Christ without regularly submitting to these three disciplines.
 Studying Scripture gives us spiritual wisdom (Prov.
 2:6), devotion to prayer increases intimacy with God (Matt.
 6:5-13), and fasting sharpens our spiritual senses to help us discern the enemy and resist temptation (Matt.
 4:1-11).
 Healthy habits of prayer, reading, and fasting keep us continually focused on the Kingdom of God (Matthew 6:33).
-These are not optional and since Jesus faithfully and consistently practiced them, we should do the same as His followers.

-In case you're wondering if there's a "formula", the Scriptures simply command us to pray without ceasing (Eph.
+There is no "formula" for praying, reading, and fasting.
+The Scriptures simply command us to pray without ceasing (Eph.
 6:18; 1 Thessalonians 5:17); read daily (Matt.
 6:11); fast in confidence (Matt.
 6:16-18).
-Outside of Christ's example, there's no set standard of measurement.
-Our dedication to these disciplines will result from personal conviction and our desire to walk with Him.
+Christ's example is the standard of measurement.
+Our level of dedication depends on how closely we choose to walk with Him.
 The more we apply ourselves, the more we will want to do!
-Praying, reading, and fasting draw us closer to God, it builds confidence in His character and distinguishes His people from the world.

-Suffering is part of our identity in Christ.
-This may be the least favorite thing to hear up front, but it's beneficial to know in the long run.
-The Christian life is not a life free of struggles, pain, or loss.
-In fact, Jesus said we will have troubles, but we can find peace in Him (John 16:33).
-James 1:2-4 tells us to consider our trials a joyous occasion since they provide the opportunity for our faith to be tested and for patience to mature us in Christ.
-There will be times we experience delayed answers to prayer or watch the opposite of what we pray come to pass.
+Suffering is part of our identity in Christ (2 Tim.
+3:12).
+The Christian life is not free of hardships, pain, or loss.
+Rather, Jesus said as long as we're living in this world, we will have trouble.
+We find our peace in Him (John 16:33).
+James 1:2-4 says to consider trials an opportunity for our faith to be refined and for patience to produce maturity in Christ.
+When you experience delayed answers to prayer or see the opposite of what we pray come to pass.
 Don't lose faith in these moments!

-Although it is God's will to bless His children, we must understand that having everything we want in this temporal, earthly life is not the reason we are saved.
-Throughout our walk with God, we must manage our expectations according to the Scriptures (1 John 5:14-15).
-The foundation of our faith is strengthened when we choose to trust in Jesus regardless of our situation or circumstances.
+Although it is God's will to bless His children, we must understand that having everything we want is not the reason we are saved.
+Throughout our walk with God, we must manage our expectations according to Scripture (1 John 5:14-15).
+The foundation of our faith is strengthened when we choose to trust in Jesus regardless of our circumstances.
 He is faithful through every season and every storm.
 He is an anchor for our souls (Heb.
 6:19).

-Repentance is not just an altar call to recite the "sinner's prayer."
-Rather, true repentance commands us to completely turn away from unholy living (2 Cor.
+True repentance commands us to completely turn away from unholy living (2 Cor.
 7:10).
-We have a responsibility to respond to Spirit's conviction (James 4:17; Eph.
+We have a responsibility to respond to the Spirit's conviction (James 4:17; Eph.
 5:15-17) and, by His power, work to build Christlike character (2 Peter 1: 5-11).
-Although we will still struggle with flesh and the temptation to sin throughout our Christian walk, we can have confidence that Jesus, our High Priest, intercedes for us and His blood never loses its power!
+Throughout our Christian walk, we still struggle with flesh and the temptation to sin.
+Yet, we can have confidence that Jesus, our High Priest, intercedes for us and His blood never loses its power!

-In Exodus 40:34-38 and 2 Chronicles 7:1-3, the presence of God filled the Tent of Meeting (or Tabernacle) and the Temple.
-Thus, under the Old Covenant, the Jews were required to dwell in proximity to the presence of God.
-In Acts 2:1-4, we see the Spirit of God infilling and baptizing His disciples.
-Under the New Covenant, we are the Temple of the Holy Spirit (Eph.
+Under the Old Covenant, the Jews were required to dwell in proximity to the presence of God.
+In Exodus 40:34-38 and 2 Chronicles 7:1-3, the presence of God filled the Tabernacle and the Temple.
+However, in Acts 2:1-4, the Spirit of God infills and baptizes His disciples.
+So, under the New Covenant, we are the temple of the Holy Spirit (Eph.
 2:20-21).
-The Church (capital 'C') is people indwelled by the Holy Spirit; the church (lowercase 'c') is the building where the Church gathers.
+The Church (capital 'C') is born-again believers; the church (lowercase 'c') is just a building.

 Prayer, reading, and fasting (mentioned above), as well as praise and worship, are weapons that build resistance against the flesh and destroy the schemes of demonic forces.
 In Christ, and by the power of the Holy Spirit in us and upon us, we wage war against anything contrary to the Word of God.
 We contend for what we know the Savior died for us to experience - abundant life now and for eternity!

-Christians believe in one God in Three Persons - Father, Son, and Holy Spirit - equal in infinitude, power, and wisdom, unique in expression and relationship to mankind.
-The God of the Bible is the only God to reveal Himself as Creator of the universe, who stepped into time, took on flesh to die for His creation, and rose from the dead to give them eternal life.
+The God of the Bible is the only God to reveal Himself as Creator of the universe, who stepped into time, took on flesh, died for His creation, and rose from the dead to give them eternal life.
 Anyone who rejects Christ and dies in their sin will spend eternity separated from God.
-This is fundamental Christian doctrine.
-Everyone has free will to decide if this is a reasonable, provable, practical, and applicable explanation for our existence.
+This, too, is fundamental Christian doctrine.
+Everyone has free will to decide whether this is reasonable, provable, practical, and applicable.